jexxa-projects/Jexxa/tutorials/TimeService/README-FlowOfControl.md

 Our flow of control states the direction `Outbound Port` &rarr; `Driven Adapter`.
 But an `Outbound Port` is a much higher abstraction that must not depend on a specific infrastructure.
 So the direction of the dependency must be `Outbound Port` &larr; `Driven Adapter` which is done by using [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle).
 For this purpose any object-oriented language uses the concept of an `interface`.
 Therefore, we must declare a high-level interface that belongs to our application core.
 This interface is then implemented by a `driven adapter` which again belongs to the infrastructure.

 This approach ensures that we can easily exchange the technology stack that is used by our application core.
-From this point we can use hot-keys of our IDE to swithc the concrete implementation of the interface which is located in the infrastructure part again.
+From this point we can use hot-keys of our IDE to switch to the concrete implementation of the interface which is located in the infrastructure part again.
 In this application the implementation is quite simple.

 ```java
 public class MessageDisplay implements IMessageDisplay